fiveOO/timeshifter/doc/exifExample.md

 ### adjustDates2Gps.timeshifter

-This CSV is piped into Timeshifter.
-Parameters are as follows (for syntax see [Timeshifter CLI](cli.md)):
+The CSV from above is piped into Timeshifter using the following parameters (for syntax see [Timeshifter CLI](cli.md)):
 ```
 # skip header line
 -is